laminlabs/lamin-blog/docs/symbolic-memory.md

 In this note I want to refer to the "layer" that achieves this as the "shared memory layer".
 This complements the procedural side of context engineering.

-The past year revealed that for now the "right way to present context to agents" seems to be files in storage paired with established API-based systems of records.
+The past year revealed that for now the "right way to present context to agents" seems to be files in storage paired with established API-based systems of record.
 It doesn't seem to be tensors, vector databases, or RAG systems.
 I found that interesting because I was never in the "symbolic camp" when it came to developing machine learning models.
 So I asked Gemini 3 to clear this up: _Can you disentangle why the symbolic representations in markdown notes & standard SQL databases, i.e., words and tables representing related concepts, are preferable for persisting thoughts whereas we use tensors for modeling/enabling thoughts in the first place?_